|Title:||Associate Athletic Director; SWA|

-Deidra Dryden is the senior woman athletics administrator, head women's tennis coach and an adjunct instructor of mathematics at Southern Virginia University.
+Deidra Dryden is the senior woman athletics administrator and head women's tennis coach at Southern Virginia University.

 Dryden began coaching at Southern Virginia in 1997 when she helped recruit the university’s first women’s basketball, volleyball and soccer teams.